 Tuberculosis Child Multidrug-resistant Preventive Therapy Trial

-Will treating children living with an adult who had or has MDR-TB (Multi-drug resistant Tuberculosis) with a drug called levofloxacin reduce thier risk of developing TB compared to treatment with an inactive drug (placebo)?
+Will treating children living with an adult who had or has MDR-TB (Multi-drug resistant Tuberculosis) with a drug called levofloxacin reduce their risk of developing TB compared to treatment with an inactive drug (placebo)?

 What is this study about?